azagniotov/stubby4j/README.md

 values are checked for presence of regex.
 If one of the aforementioned properties is a stubbed regex, then a regex pattern will be compiled & cached in memory.
 This way, the pattern(s) are compiled during config parsing, not stub evaluation.

-#### Local caching of returning matched requests

-On every incoming request, a local cache holding previously matched stubs is checked to see if there is a match for the incoming request hashCode.
-If the incoming request hashCode found in the cache, then the cached matched stub & the incoming request are compared to each other to determine a complete equality based on the stubbed `request` properties.

-If a complete equality against the cached stub was not achieved, the incoming request is compared to all other stubs loaded in memory.
-If a full match was found, then that match will be cached using the incoming request hashCode as a key.

-To disable stub caching pass `--disable_stub_caching` command-line arg to stubby4j jar upon start up (refer to [Command-line switches](#command-line-switches) sectio )

 [Back to top](#table-of-contents)